mpapis/capistrano-file_db/README.md

 # Simle capistrano plugin to manage database files

 Extracted it to not repeat myself next time I need to use sqlite db on server.
+At first I wanted to name it "capistrano-sqlite3" but it could be used for any files, not only sqlite3 databases.

 ## Installation